ethantsaox/ethantsaox/README.md

 Hello, I'm Ethan, a student learning about data analysis, reporting, query optimization, database design, and machine learning.

-- Querying data using SQL.
+- Querying data and performing data analysis using SQL.
-- Generate reports and perform ad-hoc data analysis using SQL.
+- Proficient in JupyterLab/Notebook and various visualization tools
 - Developing dashboards on Tableau and Looker Studio.
 - Data analysis and reporting using Google Sheets and Excel.